 International academics or experts who are seeking employment at or are employed by NUST may seek guidance from the Department of Human Resources on queries relating to employment permits.

 NUST has limited accommodation on campus.
-However, international students may contact the Department of International Relations as well as the Department of Student Services for recommendations on nearby suitable student housing.
+However, international students may contact the International Relations as well as the Department of Student Services for recommendations on nearby suitable student housing.